StefanScherer/dockerfiles-windows/registry/README.md

 docker run -d -p 5000:5000 --restart=always --name registry -v C:\registry:C:\registry stefanscherer/registry-windows:2.6.2
 ```

-## Edit your Docker Engine config file
+### Edit your Docker Engine config file

 On the second Windows Server 2016 machine add your local registry from the first Windows Server 2016 machine.
 In this example the IP address of the first Windows Server 2016 machine is 192.168.254.133.
+We need to add this as we didn't use certificates to secure the registry.

 ```
 notepad C:\ProgramData\docker\config\daemon.json